-When you add a shapefile, the map viewer converts it to a format that web clients can quickly read and display.
+When you add a shapefile, Map Viewer converts it to a format that web clients can quickly read and display.
 To help further improve the performance of the display, you can choose to generalize the features in your shapefile.
 Generalizing reduces the size of the shapefile by simplifying the features and is often appropriate for data at small scales.

 Generalize features for web display